the innovation of diverse teams

 The mission of EDI Mindfulness is to help leaders, teams, and organizations co-create collective wellness within their workplace and in support of the communities they serve.

-EDI Mindfulness provides leadership and organizational development training and learning resources to make racial equity, diversity, and inclusion competencies an integral part of design for important decisions about people, policy, and culture.
+EDI Mindfulness provides leadership and organizational development training and learning resources to make racial equity, diversity, inclusion and belonging competencies an integral part of design for important decisions about people, policy, and culture.

 Together we create the conditions for individual and structural change – change that is necessary for people of all intersecting identities to experience psychological safety and equitable outcomes as the standard.

 We can make this ideal real

 What are the benefits of racial equity, diversity, inclusion and belonging?

-Although it is not always recognized, equity, diversity, and inclusion (EDI) are essential in strategic planning in organizations to enhance culture, management, and decision-making at every level
+Although it is not always recognized, racial equity, diversity, inclusion and belonging are essential in strategic planning in organizations to enhance culture, management, and decision-making at every level

 Racial Equity, Diversity, Inclusion & Belonging Training